ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 A non-exaustive list of such proof methods along with examples includes:

-Ranges
-: Age acceptable currently, Geolocation near a specified location
+* Ranges: Age acceptable currently, Geolocation near a specified location

-Membership / Non-membership
-: Contains a particular role, Credential is not considered revoked.
+* (Non-)Membership: Contains a particular role, Credential is not considered revoked.

-Knowledge
-: Holder has proof of possession of a secret key or secret value
+* Proof of Knowledge: Holder has proof of possession of a secret key or secret value

-Derived Values
-: A verifier-specific pseuonymous value based on the credential
+* Derived Values: (Verifier-specific) stable pseuonymous values

 ### Presentation Proof